 04 of 07

 No granite is truly "cheap."
-But if you're set on getting the genuine article for the lowest possible price, consider granite tile.
+If you're set on getting the genuine article for the lowest possible price, though, consider granite tile.

 05 of 07